 Since then, more than 100 events have been uploaded on the site and we are finding we are reaching beyond Scotland in engagement in the events and in the number of events that include speakers from the global south.
 The Climate Fringe is particularly aiming to inspire people to get involved through connecting people with creative approaches online, bringing forward the voices of those most affected by climate breakdown, and highlighting where artists and activists are working together.

-ÚNA Festival, which launches today, is a case in point.
+ÚNA Festival is a case in point.
 This Glasgow-based arts festival links artists in Latin America and Scotland and has a focus on stories, myth and art, and how they connect us with the natural world.

 Isabella Noero, the director of ÚNA, who is originally from Colombia, said,